Radiiplus/HD-WALLET-ANALYSER/README.md

 [https://github.com/Radiiplus/HD-WALLET-ANALYSER](https://github.com/Radiiplus/HD-WALLET-ANALYSER)

 **Run the script using python3.**
-> *Future Enhancements:*> The tool is planned to be updated to export wallet information to a file if it identifies a wallet with balance.
+> *Update:*> Exporting of wallet details if it contains more than 0 satoshis and also also a rate limit due to blockchain's rules but you can use your own node if you like, just don't wreck the code while trying 🤷😅.
 For questions or suggestions, contact radiiplus@gmail.com.

 *If you find this tool useful, consider supporting its maintenance through a donation.*